-- Skin cancer other than melanoma that: - shows signs of ulceration as determined by histological examination, or - is greater than 1.0mm thick, or - is least Clark Level 3 of invasion. - Hyperkeratosis or basal cell skin carcinoma. - Squamous cell skin carcinoma unless it has spread to other organs. - All non-melanoma skin cancers unless having spread to the bone, lymph node or another distant organ.
+- Skin cancer other than melanoma that: - shows signs of ulceration as determined by histological examination - is greater than 1.0mm depth of invasion (Breslow), or - is at least Clark Level 3 of invasion.

+- Basal cell carcinoma of the skin. - Squamous cell skin carcinoma unless it has spread to other organs. - All non-melanoma skin cancers unless having spread to the bone, lymph node or an other distant organ. - Pituitary adenoma/pituitary neuroendocrine tumour (PitNET).